-- 4. The student will learn how the hardware and software components of a microprocessorbased system work together to implement system-level features and integrating digital devices into microprocessor based systems; - 5.
+- 4. The student will learn how the hardware and software components of a microprocessor-based system work together to implement system-level features and integrating digital devices into microprocessor based systems; - 5.
 The student will learn the operating principles of, and gain hands-on experience with, common microprocessor peripherals such as timers, USART, and PPI; role of CPU, registers, and modes of operation of 8085 and 8086 microprocessor. - 6.
 Learning Microprocessor instruction sets and learning assembly-programming styles, structured assembly language programming.

-On successful completion of the course, students will be able to achieve the following: The course provides an understanding of:
+On successful completion of the course, students will be able to achieve the following: